Hyyote/In-depth-Windows-tweaking/README.md

 Set these threads below to separate cores that aren't being used by other devices and drivers.
    - In one of the two csrss services, look for a thread with the highest DPC delta upon doing keypresses.
 In Windows 11 this thread is tied to the keyboard
-   - DWM: CMit, CKst are threads that handle mouse input.
-Suspend the Windows.Gaming.Input thread
+   - DWM: CMit, CKst are threads that handle mouse input, set them to time critical.
+Suspend or Terminate the Windows.Gaming.Input thread
+   - audiodg: set the two threads below to idle <br>
-   - audiodg: audiodg.exe thread that starts when audio is being played then stops right after <br>
+   audiodg.exe!CAudioPump (starts when audio is being played then stops right after) <br>
+   AUDIOKSE.dll

 **RWEverything**